Yoga for Depression: How Can Yoga Help?

 Depression is a medical disorder that causes persistent feelings of hopelessness, worthlessness, and disinterest in daily activities.
 It can result in significant emotional and physical problems.
-The person suffering from depression can experience guilt and self-pity.
-Depression can develop due to personal or professional disappointments.
+The person suffering from it can experience guilt and self-pity.
+It can develop due to personal or professional disappointments.
 These can be due to sudden or long term factors.
 This is different from being stressed or worried about changing circumstances.

 The coping mechanism of each individual is different.
 Some people recover more easily from serious emotional damage.
 When a person suffers from depression, the inability to manage negative thoughts and suicidal thoughts are common symptoms.